extrasmallwinnie/micromeg/README.md

 all <- makeExample() # OR all <- makeExample("all")

-str(all, 1)  # if you're really new to R, FYI, str() is an inbuilt R function that displays the STRucture of an R object
+str(all, max.level=1)  # if you're really new to R, FYI, str() is an inbuilt R function that displays the STRucture of an R object, and I've set max.level to 1 so it will only display the first nested level (AKA, minimal display here)
 #> List of 3
 #>  $ metadata: tibble [9 × 6] (S3: tbl_df/tbl/data.frame)
 #>  $ asvtable: tibble [9 × 10] (S3: tbl_df/tbl/data.frame)